Forced air vs central air: a comparison guide

 Where do you need services?

 Forced air is an HVAC system designed to push air through the ductwork of a home or an office building.
 Central air applies only to air conditioning and is often, but not always, included within forced-air systems.
-The basics of forced-air vs. central air systems are covered below.
+Read on for the basics of forced-air vs. central air systems.

 Forced-air systems can be found in most residential and corporate buildings.
 These systems use ducting to efficiently deliver heating and cooling to where it is needed.
 A forced AC unit is one of the most popular types as nearly all contractors are familiar with this system.

 When it comes to cost, forced-air vs. central air conditioning depends largely on the size of the house, the quality of the ducting and the AC unit itself.
-Hire a contractor who is well known in your area to provide you with a forced-air system estimate.
+Be sure to hire a contractor who is well known in your area to provide you with a forced-air system estimate.

 Before making a purchase, consider the following aspects of forced-air AC units: